-Clegg Impact Tester F355 Device

-e The American Society

-set by the NFL, each test for Testing and Materials

-location must be below (ASTM) standard (F1936)

-100 Gmax. sets an upper limit of 200

-Gmax.
-A value greater

-If hardness levels begin than 200 Gmax qualifies

-to approach 100 Gmax, for the expectation that

-field remediation must life threatening head

-take place to lower Gmax injuries may occur.

-values.

-The Synthetic Turf Council

-(STC) recommends Gmax

-does not exceed 164

-when using the F355

-device.
+Clegg Impact Tester F355 Device According to standards set by the NFL, each test location must be below 100 Gmax .
+If hardness levels begin to approach 100 Gmax, field remediation must take place to lower Gmax values.
+The American Society for Testing and Materials (ASTM) standard (F1936) sets an upper limit of 200 Gmax.
+A value greater than 200 Gmax qualifies for the expectation that life threatening head injuries may occur.
+The Synthetic Turf Council (STC) recommends Gmax does not exceed 164 when using the F355 device.

-Note: The Clegg Impact Tester and F355 device are different instruments and their Gmax values are not interchangeable.
+\Note: The Clegg Impact Tester and F355 device are different instruments and their Gmax values are not interchangeable.